Alexander Alland, Sr., Photoprints

 George Sidney (1916-2002) was a film director during the Golden Age of Hollywood filmmaking (1927-1954).
 He spent the longest period of his career at Metro-Goldwyn-Mayer (MGM) until the 1950s.
 He later produced and directed films for Columbia Pictures and Paramount Pictures.
 He was a president of the Directors Guild of America and an avid photographer.
 He was the recipient of three awards from the Academy of Motion Picture Arts and Sciences (Oscar).
 The collection consists of photographs, photographic negatives, personal and business materials, and film.
 The collection also contains material created by George Sidney's uncle, George Sidney, vaudevillian and motion picture actor.

 The Fletcher and Horace Henderson Collection contains original scores and band books, loose sheet music, both original and published, from both Fletcher and Horace's libraries, playlists, lyrics, photographs, personal papers and correspondences, newspaper clippings, jazz publications, an oral history manuscript of an interview with Horace, audio tapes, and other personal …

 The collection documents Duke Ellington's career primarily through orchestrations (scores and parts), music manuscripts, lead sheets, transcriptions, and sheet music.
 It also includes concert posters, concert programs, television, radio, motion picture and musical theater scripts, business records, correspondence, awards, as well as audiotapes, audiodiscs, photographs, tour itineraries, newspaper clippings, magazines, caricatures, paintings, and scrapbooks.

-The records of the Richard York Gallery, a New York gallery specializing in American art from early 1800s to 1950, measure 79.3 linear feet and date from circa 1865-2005, with the bulk of the material dating from 1981 to 2004.
-Three-fourths of the records are artists' artwork files, documenting the sale and consignment of nearly 6,500 works of art.
-The gallery's activities are also recorded through correspondence, client files, gallery invoices, inventories, business and financial records, printed materials, scrapbooks, photographic materials of artwork, and estate records for the John Marin estate and Sergio Stella estate (Joseph Stella).
+The records of the Richard York Gallery, a New York gallery specializing in American art from early 1800s to 1950, measure 87.5 linear feet and date from circa 1865-2005, with the bulk of the material dating from 1981 to 2004.
+The collection contains artists' artwork files, documenting the sale and consignment of nearly 6,500 works of art.
+The gallery's activities are also recorded through correspondence, artists' files, client files, gallery invoices, inventories, business and financial records, printed materials, scrapbooks, photographic materials of artwork, and estate records for the John Marin estate and Sergio Stella estate (Joseph Stella).